 + Can I learn in a group or share a lesson?

 Shared lessons for parent and child aged 3 to 7 are available.
 These are 45 minutes per week and comprise a combination of child focussed and parent focussed activities, and are tailored specifically to the needs of the family.
 These lessons will explore singing, piano, rhythm activities, music games and more to foster a love of music and strong foundational skills.

 Special group short courses for adults and school holiday workshops for children occasionally run out of a larger space in nearby Seven Hills.
-Contact Helen for more details.
+Contact us for more details.

 + How much do lessons cost?

 Lessons are charged by the term.
 Most beginners aged 7+ start with a 30 minute private lesson per week, though lessons can be for 30, 45 or 60 minutes, depending on the age, level and needs of the student.
-A full list of packages and their costs is available on the Services and fees page.
+A full list of packages and their costs is available on the Private and shared lessons page.

 If your needs are outside the scope of the listed packages, we can discuss options to suit you.